MawalMohammed/GRL-Bad-Smell-Detection/Deverlopers' Guide.md

 			a)	Add a function call to the detection query associated with the NBS on each targeted object (actor, element, etc.) by calling the query from the GRLBadSmellsDetectionQueries.java (see the next step) and pass the needed data to this query.
 			b)	To report the detected instances of the NBS to the problems view in Eclipse workbench, write a new marker and pass to it the needed data.

-		5. Update the GRLBadSmellsDetectionQueries.java by adding a new function (query) to detect instances of NBS (Note: Every bad smell has a query).
+		5. Update the GRLBadSmellsDetectionQueries.java by adding a new function (query) to detect the instances of NBS (Note: Every bad smell has a query).
 This function is supposed to return true or false for each examined object.
 Depending on the new bad smell, most of the coding is expected to happen in this step.
 In the previous steps, most of the coding is structural and, hence, several segments of the code can be reused with the appropriate modifications.